raffaelespazzoli/backstage-demo/README.md

   - github action runner deployment for build namespaces
 - automatic group sync from github teams
 - product/app/service catalog via backstage
-- inner loop via CRW. each dev gets access to a namespace ein which they can stand up a theia/vscode/intellij instance pointing to the repo of their components and code immediately
+- inner loop via OpenShift Dev Spaces. each dev gets access to a namespace in which they can stand up a theia/vscode/intellij instance pointing to the repo of their components and code immediately
 - outer loop via github action.
 A pipeline as a service model is implemented as part og the golden path.
 Dev can call that pipeline of write their own.
 - PR checks implemented as ci
 - pipeline observability suite via Pelorus.
 Pelorus exposes the Accelerate metrics